Posted on October 18, 2019

 Charleston, South Carolina is known for its culture and history.
 For some, it is also known for how spooky and haunted it is.
 Imagine that you are walking around this beautiful city at night and you feel as if someone is watching.
 You feel someone breathing down your neck!
 This is just one of the creepy things that has happened to visitors who have come to see Charleston.
 Now imagine yourself in this situation again, but this time, you’re at the St. Phillips Episcopal Church…

-There are some well known historical figures that are buried in the cemetery at St. Phillips Church as well.
+There are some well known historical figures that are buried in the cemetery at St. Philips Church as well.
 Charles Pickney was one of the signers of the Constitution.
 He lived from 1757 to 1824.
-Another notable man buried here is Edward Rutledge.
+A notable woman that is buried here is Henrietta Johnston, who was married to a rector of the church.
+She was the first recorded female artist in the colonies.
+Another woman who is buried here was Mary Roberts.
+She was the first female miniaturist in America.
+A notable man buried here is Edward Rutledge.
 He is one of the signers of the Declaration of Independence.
 He lived from 1749 to 1800.
 Many history buffs will visit this cemetery so they can take a peek at the tombstones of these famous men.
 There may be notable men and women buried in this cemetery, but some of the spirits here have decided not to rest.
-This is why the St. Phillips Episcopal Church has many stories of hauntings and some of the ghosts have scared off many visitors.
+This is why the St. Philips Episcopal Church has many stories of hauntings and some of the ghosts have scared off many visitors.

 The Haunting of Sue Howard